 Treating Depression With ED

 - Antidepressants: Many different drugs, including Prozac, Zoloft, Elavil, and Wellbutrin, are used to treat depression.
-Some antidepressants can cause or worsen ED, so be honest with your doctor about your condition so that he or she can prescribe an appropriate treatment.
+Some antidepressants can cause or worsen ED, so be honest with your doctor about your condition so that they can prescribe an appropriate treatment.

 - Talk therapy: During therapy, a licensed and trained mental health care professional helps you identify and work through issues related to ED and depression.
 Types of talk therapy include couples therapy, individual therapy, and group therapy.